lyra/plugin-xtcommerce/README.md

 Each PayZen payment plugin source file included in this distribution is licensed under the MIT license.

-Please see LICENSE.txt for the full text of the MIT license.
+Please see LICENSE for the full text of the MIT license.
 It is also available through the world-wide-web at this URL: https://opensource.org/licenses/mit-license.html.